Ladakh, the silver monasteries and the high plateau.

 The Silver Monasteries, our 12-night signature journey: Leh, Hemis, Thiksey, Lamayuru, Nubra Valley, Pangong, Tso Moriri and Hanle.
 Pricing on enquiry — composed around your dates and party.

 The Himalayan Guru, custom Himalayan journeys, founded by The Himalayan Guru atelier in Srinagar, Jammu & Kashmir.
-Phone +91 99066 66698, email hello@thehimalayan.guru.
+WhatsApp wa.me/919906666698, email hello@thehimalayan.guru.